 The choir was originally called the After Eights because, in those less disciplined days, choir members were notoriously bad at arriving on time for rehearsals.
 In the late 1970s however the name Cantorion (Welsh for choir) was chosen.
 With the addition of Llandrindod we have our full identity – the Choir from Llandindrod.

 In the early years the choir sang works suitable for local fetes and village hall concerts, as well as parish churches.
 Successive conductors began to raise standards and broaden repertoire with madrigals and a capella works.
 In 1982 a new conductor, Robert Girdler, pushed the standard high enough for the choir to win first prize at the 1982 Pontrhydfendigaid Eisteddfod.
 By then we were enjoying something of a reputation for performances of unaccompanied sacred music.
 But the repertoire was never exclusively religious: the choir’s library is full of secular works by Elgar, Finzi, the great English madrigalists and some French songs.

 David’s ambition for the choir was to work successively through more difficult choral works until we reached the pinnacle of choral music, Bach’s B minor Mass.
 In 2017/8, however, David became gravely ill and eventually did not have the strength to take a rehearsal.
-He died in December 2018 on the day of our Christmas Concert, our first under the baton of our new and current conductor, Jeremy Lingard.
+He died in December 2018 on the day of our Christmas Concert, our first under the baton of our then, new, conductor, Jeremy Lingard.
 In June 2022, Jeremy decided to hand on the baton - retirement from Cantorion no easy decision after such a long association as both a singer and then MD.

 We still haven't sung the B minor Mass but some of us would love the opportunity!
 We would require additional members to even contemplate it.
 Interested?
 Why not visit our Join Us page and consider helping us aim to reach this goal?